The HOKA ONE ONE Tor Summit Mid WP

 , making it worth the small amount of extra weight.

-Combining super low weight and extreme comfort struck us as a very successful approach to design!
+Combining super low weight and extreme comfort struck us as a successful approach to design!

 You can stand in water up to 5 inches before it starts seeping over the eVent waterproof membrane and into the Tor Summit